Rings

 In the ancient civilizations of Mesopotamia, Egypt, and Greece, these unique pieces became symbols of status and power.
 Kings, pharaohs, and nobles proudly adorned them as symbols of wealth and authority.

-During this time, rings were crafted from precious materials like silver, gold, and gemstones, often adorned with cultural or religious symbols and engravings.
+During this time, loops were crafted from precious materials like silver, gold, and gemstones, often adorned with cultural or religious symbols and engravings.

 In Ancient Egypt, rings played a crucial role in funeral rituals associated with eternal life.